Oyl-Wallet/alkanes-contract-indexer/README.md

 POLL_INTERVAL_MS=2000

 # Optional: start height for historical catch-up.
-# - If set: a catch-up coordinator will process sequentially from this height (or
+# - If set: a catch-up coordinator will process sequentially from max(START_HEIGHT, last_progress+1)
-#   the last persisted progress) up to the current tip.
-The coordinator starts
+#   up to the current tip.
+The coordinator starts only after the poller has initialized tip
-#   only after the poller has initialized tip and refreshed pools.
+#   and refreshed pools.
+Catch-up processing does NOT publish realtime notifications.
-# - If unset: no catch-up is performed; the poller immediately processes the
+# - If unset: no catch-up is performed; the poller immediately processes the current tip
-#   current tip on startup and then continues with subsequent blocks.
+#   on startup (publishing) and then continues with subsequent blocks.
 #START_HEIGHT=800000

 # Required: Factory contract ID for AMM pools discovery